xplanes/ha-fatsecret/README.md

 ## Notes

-- Requires a FatSecret API account to obtain the `Consumer Key` and the `Consumer Secret`.
+- Requires a FatSecret API account to obtain the `Consumer Key` and the `Consumer Secret` when installing the integration.
 - Data is fetched for the current day.
 - Sensors update every 15 minutes.